HOW A DUTCH PIG PRODUCER INCREASED EARNINGS BY 114 EUR PER SOW

 European Protein has a holistic approach to healthier animals.
 Healthy animals start with a healthy mother and a healthy start in life.

 The first 175 days refers to the collective period of insemination, gestation, and lactation up to 20-30-kilo piglet.
-During these 175 days, the piglet’s health-DNA is founded based on the health and better microbiome of their mother that also gives the piglets a better start in life.
+During these 175 days, the piglet’s health-DNA is founded based on their mother’s health and better microbiome that also gives the piglets a better start in life.